openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 Compression Methods (8-bit vs. 4-bit)
 #####################################

-**8-bit weight quantization** method offers a balance between model size reduction and maintaining accuracy, which usually leads to significant performance improvements for Transformer-based models.
-Models with 8-bit compressed weights are performant on the vast majority of supported CPU and GPU platforms.
+**8-bit weight quantization** offers a good balance between reducing the size and lowering the accuracy of a model.
+It usually results in significant improvements for transformer-based models and guarantees good model performance for a vast majority of supported CPU and GPU platforms.
 By default, weights are compressed asymmetrically to "INT8_ASYM" mode.

-The code snippet below shows how to do asymmetrical 8-bit quantization of the model weights represented in OpenVINO IR using NNCF:
+Here is an example of code using NNCF to perform asymmetrical 8-bit weight quantization of a model in the OpenVINO IR format:

 .. tab-set::